linkedin

 Partner

-Blake’s litigation experience includes the prosecution of antitrust, data privacy, and consumer protection violations in courts across the country.
-Blake’s cases often address sophisticated, developing areas of law with novel allegations, such as the unlawful use of sophisticated algorithms and software to manipulate prices, the surreptitious collection and use of biometric and sensitive data, as well as the breach of confidential information due to cybersecurity lapses, malicious hacking incidents, and ransomware attacks.
-Additionally, Blake has advanced procedural knowledge of class action, complex, and multi-district litigation practice including success before numerous federal and state courts, and the United States Judicial Panel on Multidistrict Litigation.
-Blake has used an innovative repertoire of procedural skills to the benefit of his clients, including numerous successful oppositions of motions to dismiss and motions to compel mandatory and binding arbitration clauses and class action waivers.
-Blake has extensive experience guiding teams of lawyers, as well as leading hearings and oral arguments while also participating at trial.
+Additionally, Blake has advanced procedural knowledge of class action, complex, and multi-district litigation practice before numerous federal and state courts, and the United States Judicial Panel on Multidistrict Litigation.
+Blake has used an innovative repertoire of procedural skills to the benefit of his clients, including numerous successful oppositions of the use of mandatory and binding arbitration clauses and class action waivers, and has extensive experience guiding teams of lawyers, as well as leading hearings and oral arguments while participating at trial.

-Blake has served in various mentorship roles for law students and young attorneys, guest lectured on complex litigation topics at law schools and has provided commentary on law school symposium panels.
-Additionally, Blake is a member of the Theodore Roosevelt Association, a supporter of the Theodore Roosevelt Presidential Library in North Dakota, and a member of the LGBT Bar Association of New York.
+Currently, Blake serves in various mentorship roles for law students and young attorneys.
+He has recently guest lectured on complex litigation and legal ethics topics at the University of Miami and Hofstra University and has provided commentary for law school symposium panels at Yeshiva University’s Benjamin N. Cardozo School of Law.
+Additionally, Blake is a member of the Theodore Roosevelt Association and of the conservationist society called Friends of Sagamore Hill, and a member of the LGBT Bar Association of New York.

 Representative Matters